Agent Orange

 The use of Agent Orange in Vietnam resulted in numerous legal actions.
-The United Nations ratified United Nations General Assembly Resolution 31/72 and the Environmental Modification Convention.
-Lawsuits filed on behalf of both U.S. and Vietnamese veterans sought compensation for damages.
+The United Nations ratified General Assembly Resolution 31/72 in 1976 and the Environmental Modification Convention in 1977.
+Under the Organisation for the Prohibition of Chemical Weapons (OPCW) definition, Agent Orange is not considered a chemical weapon as it was not used to cause intentional death or harm to humans through its toxic properties.
+Lawsuits have been filed on behalf of both U.S. and Vietnamese veterans and civilians seeking compensation for damages.

-Agent Orange was first used by British Commonwealth forces in Malaya during the Malayan Emergency.
-It was also used by the U.S. military in Laos and Cambodia during the Vietnam War because forests near the border with Vietnam were used by the Viet Cong.